 High School Transcript.
 Both freshmen and college transfer applicants with fewer than 24 semester credit hours must submit a high school transcript to the Admissions Office.
-Freshman applicants may be admitted on the basis of an incomplete but official transcript, which shows grades through at least 6 semesters.
-Upon graduation, the student should request that a final, official transcript be sent to Randall University, bearing the signature of a school official, graduation date, complete grade record, standardized test scores, school seal, and class rank when possible.
+Freshman applicants may be admitted on the basis of an incomplete but official transcript, which shows grades through at least 6 semesters. graduation, the student should request that a final, official transcript be sent to Randall University, bearing the signature of a school official, graduation date, complete grade record, standardized test scores, school seal, and class rank when possible.
 College Transcripts.
 Transfer applicants must request that an official transcript from each college or university attended be sent directly from the institution to the Randall University Admissions Office.
 New freshmen who have taken concurrent college work must also request an official transcript from each college or university attended.
 Any student who fails to report work taken at another institution is subject to immediate expulsion from the University.

-Test Scores.
+- Test Scores.
 New freshmen are expected to submit satisfactory scores on either the American College Test (ACT) or Scholastic Aptitude Test (SAT).
 A composite score of 18 or below will require a decision of the Admissions Committee.
 Students without an entrance exam score will not be admitted.
 Those who have participated in the ACT may be admitted conditionally; however, their status may be changed upon receipt of the scores.
 Transfer students with fewer than 24 semester hours are also required to participate in ACT testing on the Randall University campus or a national test site.
 Students who submit SAT scores should understand that they will be converted to equivalent ACT scores.
 The equivalency information may be obtained from the Admissions Office upon request.
-Students over 21 who have not taken ACT or SAT may take an alternative form of placement testing offered at Randall University.
+Students over 21 who have not taken ACT or SAT may take an alternative form of placement testing offered at Randall University. - References.
+Both freshmen and college transfer applicants must submit two references.
+References must be someone that has known the applicant for at least two years and is not a family member.